zhujun98/recastx/docs/docs/faq.md

 Use a GPU node with a decent number (>72) of CPU threads.

-### Why do we get the warning message "Received projection with outdated chunk index: ?, data ignored!"
+### Why do we get the warning message like "Received projection with outdated chunk index: 1234, data ignored!"

 As mentioned in [Data Protocol](./data_protocol.md), the data pipeline relies on the "frame" parameter to sort the incoming projections.
 If the received frame is believed to be an outdated frame, it will be dropped.